Get Your Stress Leave Certificate Online

 Equality Act 2010: If your stress has led to a diagnosable condition such as an anxiety disorder or depression with a substantial and long-term effect on daily activities, it may meet the legal definition of a disability, giving you additional protection and entitlement to reasonable adjustments from your employer.
 GOV.UK Equality Act 2010 guidance

 Health and Safety at Work Act 1974: Employers have a legal duty to protect the health, safety, and welfare of employees.
-This explicitly includes mental health and work-related stress.
+This includes mental health and work-related stress.
 Failure to address known occupational stress hazards may expose an employer to civil liability.

-Statutory Sick Pay (SSP): Following the April 2026 reforms, SSP is now payable from day one of absence.
+Statutory Sick Pay (SSP): Following the April 2026 reforms, SSP is payable from day one of absence.
 The previous three waiting days have been abolished.
 The current rate is £123.25 per week, or 80% of average weekly earnings, whichever is lower.
-Stress-related absence qualifies in exactly the same way as physical illness.
+Stress-related absence qualifies in the same way as physical illness.
 Many employers offer contractual sick pay above this statutory minimum.
 GOV.UK SSP guidance

 Confidentiality: Your employer cannot contact your doctor without your explicit written consent.
 Beyond what appears on the certificate itself, you are not obliged to disclose the details of your condition.
 ACAS guidance confirms that employees are not required to explain the precise nature of their illness to their employer.